 - After vulvar surgery, some women don't want to look at the area or prefer to do it alone or with a partner or close friend.
 Others want a nurse to be with them.

-- After radiotherapy, use lukewarm water to wash your genital area and gently pat it dry with a towel.
+- After radiation therapy, use lukewarm water to wash your genital area and gently pat it dry with a towel.
 Avoid using any perfumed products or talcum powder on the area.

 - Talk to your treatment team about creams to soothe and protect the skin, and also about pain relief if necessary.